This is your one-stop resource for everything you need to know about emergency notification systems.

 The Evolution of Emergency Notification Systems

-Emergency notifications are not new, although the technology that enables them have matured quite a bit.
-Every culture past and present has had a way to notify their people of impending danger.
-When possible, the system is used to provide these warnings in advance of the incident in order to give people enough time to protect themselves, their loved ones, their assets, and their property.
+Emergency notifications are not new, although the technology that enables them has matured quite a bit.
+Every culture, past and present, has had a way to notify their people of impending danger.
+When possible, the system is used to provide these warnings prior to the incident to give people enough time to protect themselves, their loved ones, their assets, and their property.
 When an unplanned event occurs, the system is aimed to coordinate people around a proper response to mitigate loss and return the organization to a normal operating condition.
 The more comprehensive the system, the more people can be safeguarded.

 We can go back to the beginning of time to trace the evolution of emergency alerts.
 Before we had technology, warnings were verbal.
 Town criers and men on horseback would deliver the news to the community.
 While this technique may seem archaic given our reliance on devices like our smartphones, it was all these communities had.
 Word of mouth picked up where the initial alerts left off.

 With the invention of the radio, more people could be reached without so much effort.
 In 1941, the unthinkable happened.
 The U.S. was attacked on home soil at Pearl Harbor.
 This catastrophic event gave rise to the first radio and network bulletin.
-Anyone within earshot of a radio, who happened to have the radio on, would have heard the same alert of the attack.
-Still, word of mouth was the primary carrier but the government successfully notified the American public of the event in a unified way.
+Anyone within earshot of a radio would have heard the same alert of the attack.
+But still, word of mouth was the primary carrier of the alert.
+Regardless, the government successfully notified the American public of the event in a unified way.